KHanghoj/bgi_2019/exerciseNGSgl.md

 ```

 **QUESTION**
-1. What files will be produced when with `-doGeno 3`?
+1. How would the output files differ between `-doGeno 2` and `-doGeno 3`?
+2. What kind of prior have we used?
-2. How many sites have at least one missing genotype (-1)?
+3. How many sites have at least one missing genotype (-1)?

 ```
 zcat Results/EUR.geno.gz | grep -1 - | wc -l